ammatinho/TGIF-Vue/README.md

 < JavaScript and JavaScript libraries, such as jQuery and Vue JS AJAX (Asynchronous JavaScript and XML) to
-communicate directly with web services from a web page JSON (JavaScript Object Notation) RESTful (Representational State Transfer) APIs (Application Program Interfaces) to standardize the messages used to get JSON objects with AJAX calls />
+communicate directly with web services from a web page JSON (JavaScript Object Notation) RESTful (Representational State Transfer) APIs (Application Program Interfaces) to standardise the messages used to get JSON objects with AJAX calls />